freesoft/freesoft/README.md

 ### Hi there 👋

-- 🔭 I work for Blizzard Entertainment, Battle.net as Senior Software Engineer, but I don't make a game.
-Oh well, not as my work at office at least.
+- 🔭 I work for Blizzard Entertainment, Battle.net as Senior Software Engineer.
 - 🌱 Graduated from B.S in Computer Engineering at Dong-A University, S.Korea
 - 🌱 Graduated from Master's in Computer Science - Data Science(MCS-DS) at Uiversity of Illinois - Urbana Champaign
 - 🌱 Current Georgia Tech's OMSCS grad program student, started in 2021